Skip to content

 Winter Driving Safety Talk

-When you have to drive in winter weather conditions, it is very important that you learn how to do so safely.
-Winter driving is definitely a learned skill that not everyone has had the experience of doing and can pose a real problem for many people unaccustomed to it.
-Here are some tips for being a safe driver during winter:
+When you have to drive in winter weather, it is very important that you learn how to do so as safely as possible.
+Winter driving is a learned skill, and snow and ice on the road can pose a real problem for many people unaccustomed to it.

-2. Plan Ahead
+2. Plan ahead

-If you are needing to do job-related traveling, you should always keep a lookout for the weather.
-When you live somewhere that you know does experience snowy conditions, you should plan your driving ahead of time.
-It might be that you leave a day early or late, but safety comes first.
+If you need to travel for work, you should always keep an eye on weather reports.
+When you live in an area that you know does experience snowy conditions, you should plan your drive ahead of time and be prepared to make adjustments.

-3. Drive Slowly
+3. Drive slowly

 • Let them know you are on your way